tomichec/xlights-workshop/README.md

 This document is alive!
 If you spot a mistake or have a suggestion for its improvement send us a PR.

-Learn programming with WS2812 ligthts and microcontroller!
+Workshop will guide you through setup of microcontroller with Micropython environment and using it to control Neopixel lights.

 # Prerequisites

 ## Hardware

 - Board with ESP32 or ESP8266 chip (other microcontrollers such as Arduino or STM32 should work too)
-- Solderless breadboard
+- Solder-less breadboard
 - Wires for connections
 - Neopixel LED stripe - WS2812, WS2812B or WS2811 will do
 - DC power sources 5V/12V (up to 12V can be used to power the lights, but NOT the ESP, which has to be powered via USB in such a case!)